gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ![ssh login](resources/ssh-login.jpg)

-Setting up public/private keys for SSH login and authentication is a secure and fast way to authenticate with the Raspberry Pi and required for this hands-on lab.
+Setting up public/private keys for SSH login and authentication is a secure and fast way to authenticate with the Raspberry Pi and is required for this hands-on lab.

 The following creates a new SSH key, copies the public key to the Raspberry Pi.

-**Take the default options**.

 ### From Windows